RubikSoftware/zelt-profile-editor/README.md

 What we're looking for:

 - A great user experience.
 Feel free to import any UI component libraries you're familiar with or do it all in HTML+CSS - we don't mind either.
 - Quality over quantity.
-A small amount of well-coded work is better than a lot of partialy-working code.
+A small amount of well-coded work is better than a lot of partially-working code.
 - Use of React components using hooks
 - Production-ready code: no debugger statements or console.logs()!